Owning A Vacation Home

 - Snow removal must be provided.

-- Keep in mind, that the City Ordinance is always adding more things to the list for safely.
+- Keep in mind, that the City Ordinance is always adding more things to the list for safety.
 They may come out 1 year and find several items that need to be taken care of and then the next year, discover other issues that they did not see the year before.

-- SoCal vacations does not make a profit on any items that need fixing for city code.
+- SoCal Vacations does not make a profit on any items that need fixing for City Code.
 We simply fix whatever the city instructs us to do in order to get your home rented in a timely manner.